Hookup’s meaning can be rather vague as it usually means there is sex involved between two people without any relationship commitments.

 In the article, one cited research found that some students feel that hooking up generally refers to having sexual intercourse but many refers it to something less than sex.

-Some found that it could mean just kissing, making out, touches and underneath clothing.
+Some found that it could mean just kissing, making out and touches.

 However, another research paper found that about half of college students define hooking up as involving sex while 9% refers hooking up as not involving sexual intercourse.

 With all these variety definitions and with no clear answers in sight, the team decided to ask real people of what are their interpretations of the word “hookup” in 2020.
 And boy, were they colorful.